World's Finest Team

-The World's Finest Team was a fictional DC Comics superhero team who first appeared in the DC Comics Dollar Comics format series in World's Finest Comics #244 (May 1977), created by Gerry Conway, with art by Jim Aparo and George Tuska.
-The team consisted of the Silver Age versions of Superman, Batman, Green Arrow, and Black Canary, along with the new, original Wonder Woman of Earth-Two.
+The World's Finest Team is a DC Comics superhero team who first appeared in the DC Comics Dollar Comics format series in World's Finest Comics #244 (May 1977), created by Gerry Conway, with art by Jim Aparo and George Tuska.
+The team consists of the Silver Age versions of Superman, Batman, Green Arrow, and Black Canary, along with the new, original Wonder Woman of Earth-Two.

 Prior to the events of Infinite Crisis, Matt Wagner re-invented the origin of the first meeting between Batman, Superman, and Wonder Woman in the DC Comics limited series Trinity in 2003.
 Combined, these three heroes are the "trinity" of the World's Finest Team (also referred to as the World's Finest Trinity).
 The story takes place before the formation of the Justice League.

 Dollar Comic format

 In 1978, World's Finest Comics was among the few to be distributed as a "Dollar Comic".
 Jenette Kahn, the president and publisher of DC Comics at the time, wrote in a 1977 letter column that in the Golden Age of Comic Books there were 64-page comics that sold for 10 cents.
 Over time, the comics reduced the number of pages to 32 for the same price.
 Eventually, the 32-page comics raised in price from 12 cents to 15, to 20, to 25, and then to 30.
 As predicted, Kahn said in the future the prices would raise again due to inflation and the cost of living.
 The decision to introduce 80 pages of story at one dollar was to relive those glory days, and feature more all-new stories and art, by combining four comics for the price of three.
 This was exemplified by having the World’s Finest Comics series feature the finest DC Comics characters.